mozilla/data-docs/src/cookbooks/real_time_search.md

 # Search metrics

-Search metrics are delivered in main pings and often reflect usage over the course of many previous hours, so there is inherent delay (which makes it more reasonable to call `introday` search metrics instead of `almost real-time` search metrics.
-Below is the query to give the hourly `sap` search metrics per each major search engine since the start of current day in `CA` based on `1%` of the sample from `telemetry_live` dataset.
+Search metrics are delivered in main pings and often reflect usage over the course of many previous hours, so there is inherent delay.
+The delay makes it more reasonable to call `introday` search metrics instead of `almost real-time` search metrics.
+Below is the query to give the hourly `sap` search metrics per each major search engine since the start of current day in `CA` from `telemetry_live`.

 ```sql
 SELECT